Fractal-cluster theory and thermodynamic principles of the control and analysis for the self-organizing systems: Deterministic fractal-cluster theory

-The expression of transformation function $f\left(\overline{t}\right)$, which executes the transition trajectory of a complex system fractal-cluster structure from the arbitrary into an ideal state, in the trajectory of neutral stability is the following:
+{}The expression of transformation function $f\left(\overline{t}\right)$, which executes the transition trajectory of a fractal-cluster system from the arbitrary into an ideal state, in the trajectory of neutral stability is the following: